-Why Your Hair Stops Growing: Experts Explain How to Revive Your Hair
+Why Your Hair Stops Growing and What You Can Do About It

-At one point or another, all of us have looked in the mirror and thought, “Ugh, why the hell won’t my hair grow?” —but can hair really stop growing, or is it all in our inpatient minds?
+At one point or another, all of us have looked in the mirror and thought, “Ugh, why the hell won’t my hair grow?”
+But can hair really stop growing, or is it all in our inpatient minds?

 While it’s true that your hair probably hasn’t stopped growing altogether, there are some factors that can slow the growth or make it seem like the growth has been stunted.
 We checked in with experts and they gave us this master info, as well as some tips on how to help things along.

-“Some women try to hang on to as much length as possible by avoiding haircuts, and yet they gain no length,” says Shab Aghajani, Roy Teeluck Salon stylist.
+“Some women try to hang on to as much length as possible by avoiding haircuts, and yet they gain no length,” says Shab Aghajani, senior stylist and extensions specialist at Julien Farel Restore Salon & Spa.
 “We all have a maximum length our hair can reach according to our current regime.
 This is where your ends simply begin to break instead of continue to remain strong and healthy.
 Until you change your existing habits and products used on your hair, nothing will change about your hair.
 Trim the split ends, use thermal protection and safe thermal tools, and use the right hair mask and treatment to nourish your hair, because clearly you’ve plateaued and nothing will change unless you make some changes yourself!”

-MORE: The Best Hair and Makeup of the 2017 MTV Movie & TV Awards

 Genetics